The Summer Institute for Pre-Legal Studies (Pre-Legal)

 Are you interested in becoming a lawyer or learning about the legal profession?
 Are you ready for a challenge this summer?
 Then, perhaps the Pre-Legal Program is just the experience that you’ve been looking for.

 The Pre-Legal Program is a five-week, residential, skill-building program which requires a total commitment of time and energy.
 Courses are offered in legal writing, legal analysis, written communications, oral advocacy and two substantive areas of the law such as contracts, criminal law, property, constitutional law and health law.
 Classes are scheduled from 9 a.m. to 5 p.m.
-Mondays through Fridays.
+Mondays through Fridays with some evening and weekend classes.

 Additional class sessions in time and stress management as well as study skills programs, LSAT prep and career orientation workshops are scheduled in the evenings and on weekends.
 All substantive law classes are taught by law school faculty, judges or practicing attorneys.
 Class attendance is mandatory.
 Like law school, Pre-Legal is a full-time commitment.